LVH-IT/TwitchCategoryChangeDetector/README.md

 I got my sound from here: https://notificationsounds.com/message-tones/juntos-607

 In the config file you have to set a bearer token and a client id to use the twitch api.
-To do so you have to create a twtich application: https://dev.twitch.tv/console/apps
+To do so you have to create a twitch application: https://dev.twitch.tv/console/apps
 You will then get a client id (which you need to put into the config.json file) and a client secret for the application you created.
 Then you can get a bearer token that matches your client id by using curl for example.
 To do that simply open a command prompt and type: